 Moreover, ancient Indians knew boxing as Musti-yuddha; while wrestling was known as Malla-yuddha in those times in India.
 Pehlwani and Vajra-musti are also popular forms of wrestling that still exist in some parts of this country.

-Silambam – It is an ancient martial art form that was practiced in South India, thousands of years ago.
+Silambam – It is an ancient martial art form that was practised in South India, thousands of years ago.
 It is commonly believed that it originated in Tamil Nadu, by Lord Murugan and the famous Vedic sage Agasthya.

 It also spread in many other countries of Southeast Asia, mainly in Malaysia, where it is still popular.
-It is an effective self-defense technique that needs swift body motions and forceful movements of hands and feet, for mastering this fighting art.
+It is an effective self-defence technique that needs swift body motions and forceful movements of hands and feet, for mastering this fighting art.

 It originated in Kerala and believed to be started by the legendary sage Porshuram.
 However, historians believe this art started on 4th century AD and also fondly called as Kalari.